GaloisInc/parameterized-utils/README.md

 * Data.Parameterized.Context (`Assignment (f :: k -> Type) (ctx :: Ctx k)`)

   `Assignment` is a sequence type that holds values of parameterized types.
 It is essentially a snoc list (i.e., a list that is extended on the right instead of the left).
+The `Ctx` (Context) type is a type-level snoc list.
 In the default implementation, indexing is O(log(n)) time and total.

-  There are technically two implementations of `Assignment`: a safe implementation in pure Haskell and the default implementation that uses `unsafeCoerce` for efficiency.
+  There are technically two implementations of `Assignment`: a safe implementation based on a snoc list in pure Haskell and the default implementation based on a balanced binary tree that uses `unsafeCoerce` to manipulate type indexes for efficiency.
 The safe implementation is a proof that the API presented is safe, while the unsafe implementation is efficient enough to use in practice.

 * Data.Parameterized.List (`List (f :: k -> Type) [k]`)